zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Shivon says, “What are you complaining about?
 At least you  still have a job.
 Try working as a freelancer.”
 A “freelancer” is somebody who works for, perhaps, many different companies.
 The technical term we might u se is “independent contractor,” someone who works for different companies but  is not an employee – a full-time employee of any of them.
 Shivon says, “I h ad to cut my hourly rate

  to compete with all of the people flooding the job m arket.”
 Your “hourly rate” is the amount of money that you get per one hour of work.
 Freelancers or independent contractors sometimes are paid by the hour, t hat is, for each hour that they say they worked.
 Sometimes, freelancers are pai d “by the job,” meaning here are the things you have to do, and we’l l pay you so much money for finishing them.
-When Shivon says “people are flood ing the job market,” she means that they are more and more people suddenly doin g the same kind of work that she is.
+When Shivon says “people are flood ing the job market,” she means that they are more and more people suddenly doing the same kind of work that she is.
 To “flood” something to suddenly add a  large number of that thing: “We were flooded with emails last week.”
 That  means that suddenly we receive lots and lots of emails.
 The “job market” is the  people who are looking for jobs.
 It’s a general description of hiring and looking to hire, that process, that group of people – the companies and the people looking  for work is called the job market.
-If the economy is bad, then the job market is ba d; there aren’t a lot of jobs, or there aren’t many jobs that pay well.
+If the economy is bad, then the job market is bad; there aren’t a lot of jobs, or there aren’t many jobs that pay well.

 Lex says, “At least you’re still able to pick and choose your clients.”
 To “pick and choose” means to have many options, to be able to select on ly the ones you really want to do or want to work with, in this case.
 Lex says, “I have to do what my bosses tell me, no matter what.
 If they say I have to w ork overtime, that’s what I have to do.”
 “Overtime” (one word) means worki ng more than your normal hours.
 Americans typically work 40 hours per week.
 But i f you work 50, 60, maybe even 70 hours, that would be called overtime.
 Le x says, “I don’t even get compensated for it!”
 To “compensate” means to pays somebo dy for their work.
 So, Lex is saying that he doesn’t get any extra money even t hough he works more hours than he used to.
-“Compensate” has a couple o f different meanings in English, however, so be sure to look at the Learning Guide for some additional explanations.
+“Compensate” has a couple of different meanings in English, however, so be sure to look at the Learning Guide for some additional explanations.

 Lex says, “You can bill by the hour,” meaning you, Shivon,  can bill by the hour.
 To “bill” means to tell somebody how much they need to  pay you, to send them a piece of paper that says you must pay me this amount of mo ney because I did this work for you.
 “By the hour” just means each hour.
 M any freelancers – independent contractors – will bill by the hour.
 Depen ding on how many hours they work, that’s how much you have to pay them.